italolelis/mr-robot/README.md

 # Mr Robot

-Testing application for the AWS IoT Button.
+A nodejs lambda application for the AWS IoT Button.
 The idea of this project it's just to play around with the new AWS Button.
 The functionalities are pretty simple.

 ### Single Click